Arum hygrophilum

 Arum hygrophilum is a species of flowering plant in the family Araceae.
-It has a disjunct distribution, found in Israel, Jordan, Lebanon, Syria, Cyprus and Morocco.
+It has a disjunct distribution, found in northern and central Israel, western Jordan, Lebanon, southwestern Syria, eastern Cyprus, western Turkey, and northeastern Morocco.

 It is threatened by agricultural development and urbanization.

 Description

 By relative inflorescence height, Arum species are divided into "cryptic" species, whose inflorescences are borne on a short peduncle amid or below the leaves, and "flag" species, whose inflorescences are above leaf level at the end of long peduncles.
 A. hygrophilum is a flag species.

 The species has a white inner spathe, which has purple accents.
 The small spadix is a dark purple color.